talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
         String integrationId = "integrationId_example"; // String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier.
-        Integer pageSize = 50; // Integer | The number of items in the response.
+        Long pageSize = 50; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
-        Integer achievementId = 56; // Integer | The ID of the achievement.
+        Long achievementId = 56; // Long | The ID of the achievement.
 You can get this ID with the [List achievement](https://docs.talon.one/management-api#tag/Achievements/operation/listAchievements) endpoint.
         String title = "title_example"; // String | Filter results by the `title` of an achievement. try {
             InlineResponse20049 result = apiInstance.getCustomerProfileAchievementProgress(applicationId, integrationId, pageSize, skip, achievementId, title);